-If popular digital assistants like Apple’s Siri and Amazon’s Alexa have taught us anything, it’s that voice technology is dramatically changing the way that consumers search for information online.
-And that holds especially true for Google Voice Search — instead of wasting countless hours scrolling and surfing on Google’s search pages, voice activated search enables us to find exactly what we are looking for simply by saying the word.
+Popular digital assistants like Apple’s Siri and Amazon’s Alexa have taught us that voice technology is dramatically changing the way consumers search for information online.
+And that holds especially true for Google Voice Search.
+Instead of wasting hours scrolling on Google’s search pages, voice activated search enables us to find exactly what we are looking for simply by saying the word.

 It’s a trend that is experiencing a rapid upward trajectory.
 The Wall Street Journal reports that 51 percent of consumers use voice search in their cars, and 39 percent use voice assistants in their homes.
-And these statistics are only increasing as more consumers become both familiar and comfortable with voice search technology for their day-to-day activities.
+These statistics are increasing as consumers become familiar and comfortable with voice search technology for their day-to-day activities.

-But as Google Voice Search and other voice search capabilities rise in popularity, they’re also becoming important vehicles for businesses that want to improve their pay-per-click performance and reach new consumers.
-As a result, it’s now vital for marketers and businesses to start thinking about how they can optimize their PPC ad campaigns for these types of search engine queries.
+As Google Voice Search and other voice search capabilities rise in popularity, they’re also becoming important vehicles for businesses that want to improve their pay-per-click performance and reach new consumers.
+It’s now vital for marketers and businesses to optimize their PPC ad campaigns for these types of search engine queries.

-The following discusses why it’s important to consider Google Voice Search and PPC when developing your pay-per-click ad strategy, while providing actionable tips for optimizing your PPC ads for Google Voice Search queries.
+This article discusses why it’s important to consider Google Voice Search when developing your pay-per-click ad strategy.
+It also provides actionable tips for optimizing your PPC ads for Google Voice Search queries.

 Google Voice Search and PPC: A Winning Combination

-It’s no secret that digital assistants and voice search technology make our lives easier by enabling more convenient online searches — users need to simply ask their device a question and they will get an answer just a few moments later.
-Among other things, this development allows people to interact with their devices in a way that’s more natural and less constrained, using familiar language and a conversational tone to access the information they need.
+It’s no secret that digital assistants and voice search technology make our lives easier by enabling more convenient online searches.
+Users need to simply ask their device a question and they get an answer just a few moments later.
+People to interact with their devices in a way that’s more natural and less constrained.
+They use familiar language and a conversational tone to access the information they need.

 As such, voice search has become a popular feature for Google search engine users.
 Google’s CEO reports that 20 percent of the queries on its mobile app and across Android devices are voice searches.
-Those numbers are continuing to grow, attributed largely to accessibility — people can use Google Voice Search on both their mobile and desktop devices.
-After the user articulates their search query, they are taken to the search engine results page and from there, they can click on different links to get the information they need.
-When considering how these types of searches impact your PPC campaigns, it’s important to recognize that though voice queries often return similar results to typed queries, there are a few important differences:
+Those numbers are continuing to grow, attributed largely to accessibility.
+People can use Google Voice Search on both their mobile and desktop devices.
+After the user articulates their search query, they go to the search engine results page.
+From there, they can click on different links to get the information they need.
+When considering how voice searches impact your PPC campaigns, it’s important to recognize that though voice queries often return similar results to typed queries, there are a few important differences:

 - Voice search queries are often longer than typed search queries.
 In fact, most voice search queries are more than five or six words long.

-- Though both voice search queries and typed queries will often use the same keywords, some keywords are seen more often on voice queries.
+- Voice search queries and typed queries often use the same keywords.
+However some keywords are seen more often on voice queries.

-- Voice search queries are also typically in the form of a question.
-Given that these queries are more conversational, they will contain more question terms like What, Where, When, and How.
+- Voice search queries are typically in the form of a question.
+Given that these queries are more conversational, they contain more question terms like What, Where, When, and How.

-- Since many voice searches are from a mobile device, you will find that voice search has high worth when it comes to local searches, for example, like those that contain the phrase “near me.”
+- Since many voice searches are from a mobile device, voice search has high worth when it comes to local searches.
+For example, those searches that contain the phrase “near me.”

 All of these voice search variables can impact your search engine marketing strategy.
 For example, depending on your target audience, you may aim to reach more mobile users.
-And the more mobile your audience, the more important Google Voice Search will become when considering PPC ads and target keywords.
+The more mobile your audience, the more important Google Voice Search is when considering PPC ads and target keywords.

 It’s important to note that while there are a range of different voice search technologies, from Amazon’s Alexa to Apple’s Siri, the focus of this particular post is on Google.
 The reason?
-If you’re using Google AdWords, then Google Voice Search will have the greatest impact on your PPC ad campaigns.
-That said, you can also apply the same information you learn here to ads on other search engines like Bing and Yahoo.
+If you’re using Google AdWords, then Google Voice Search has the greatest impact on your PPC ad campaigns.
+That said, you can also apply this information to ads on other search engines like Bing and Yahoo.

 8 Tips for Optimizing Your PPC Ads for Google Voice Search